yz14689/DSNP_BlogPost/README.md

 ## Questions to be answered:
 1. Where to stay: Does location really drive your first choice or think more?
 Does the room impact decion as well?
 Does location in line with ratings?
 2. When to visit:  Timing: Does season or event really matter?
 Does the price echo the demanding?
 3. What to expect: Is the cost of stay associated with rating/room/etc?
-How to save some money?

 ## Analysis Steps:
 1. Load and clean the data